nickp10/mcubed-lineup-insight-data/README.md

 This node module can be run from the command line using `mcubed-lineup-insight-data -c DraftKings -s NFL`.
 The arguments for the command line interface are:

 * *-c / --contestType* - **Required.** Specifies the contest type to retrieve the data for.
 This option is case-insensitive and should be one of the following: DraftKings, FanDuel, or Yahoo.
-* *-s / --sportType* - **Required.** Specifies the sport to retreive the data for.
+* *-s / --sport* - **Required.** Specifies the sport to retrieve the data for.
 This option is case-insensitive and should be one of the following: MLB, NBA, NFL, or NHL.

 When run from the command line, an array of [Players](#Player) will be written as a JSON formatted string to the standard output.